tile38/tile38.github.io/src/website/root/documentation.md

 - [Getting Started](/topics/getting-started) - Downloading and installation instructions.
 - [Commands](/commands) - Complete with documentation and examples for each command.
 - [Command Line Interface](/topics/command-line-interface) - How to use the CLI.
+- [Clients](/clients) - Compatible clients libraries for your favorite programming language.
 - [Geofencing](/topics/geofencing) - A powerful way to create virtual boundaries that can detect objects in realtime.
 - [Roaming Geofences](/topics/roaming-geofences) - Dynamic realtime geofence for detecing nearby moving objects.
 - [Geofenced WebHooks](/commands/sethook) - Assign webhooks to geofences.